deepfuturevc/deepfuture/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run CRYSTAL-Qt.
+You need the Qt4 run-time libraries to run deepfuturecoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/CRYSTAL-qt (GUI, 32-bit)
+- bin/32/deepfuturecoin-qt (GUI, 32-bit)
-- bin/32/CRYSTALd (headless, 32-bit)
+- bin/32/deepfuturecoind (headless, 32-bit)
-- bin/64/CRYSTAL-qt (GUI, 64-bit)
+- bin/64/deepfuturecoin-qt (GUI, 64-bit)
-- bin/64/CRYSTALd (headless, 64-bit)
+- bin/64/deepfuturecoind (headless, 64-bit)

-See the documentation at the [CRYSTAL Wiki](http://CRYSTAL.info) for help and more information.
+See the documentation at the [deepfuturecoin Wiki](http://deepfuturecoin.info) for help and more information.